WELLOG DAQ SOFTWARE

 PRESENTATION SOFTWARE:

-WELLOG has presentation software for acquisition applications.
+WELLOG has presentation software for every acquisition and logging application.